markjnkim/es_mod/04-Web-APIs/content/lesson-4-drag.md

 ![Draggable Task Item Demo](./assets/lesson-4/600-draggable-task-item.png)

-From the browser we can see our blue box can be dragged due to the ghost like image of our task item element however once we release our mouse, the task list bounces back to its original location.
+From the browser we can see our blue box can be dragged due to the ghost like image of our task item element.
+However once we release our mouse button, the task item bounces back to its original location.

-We now need to figure out how to attach our element to the new location.
+How do we attach our element to the new location.
 It's no coincidence that this feature is called a drag and drop.
-We need to understand there are multiple actions taking place, not just the dragging of the element, but also the dropping of the element to its the new location or drop zone.
+We need to understand there are multiple actions taking place, not just the dragging of the element, but also the dropping of the element to its the new task list or drop zone.
 We can capture both the drag and drop behavior with browser events called the `dragstart` and `drop`.

 ### Dragstart Event

 So why do we need the `dragstart` event?
 We already have a draggable element.
 Couldn't we simply listen for the `drop` event and attach our element to the new task list?
 Unfortunately, although this operation may seem basic, there are quite a few different events and functions that need to execute in order to pull off this feature.
 It is a bit like a magician using a sleight of hand trick to impress their audience.
-Although it may appear like the element is physically moving to a new place, in fact, we are merely transferring a reference to this element, a task id in this case, that will allow us to find this particular element in the DOM and append it to the target drop zone.
-Having created a task item and appended it to our task list in the first lesson, we should be aware this is not magic, but some basic DOM manipulation.
+Although it may appear like the element is physically moving to a new place, the truth is we are only transferring a unique `data-task-id` attribute value of the task item element.
+This will allow us to find this particular element in the DOM and append it to the target drop zone.
+Having already created a task item and appended it to our task list in the first lesson, we should be aware this is not magic, just some basic DOM manipulation.

 The `dragstart` event is triggered as soon as a draggable element is first moved.
-This is a critical step because this event is the only one that will have a link to the original element that was initially dragged.
-With this reference to the dragged element, we can store the element's id and use it to identify and locate the original element in the DOM in the `drop` event.
+This is a critical step because this event is the only time we will have access to the original element that was initially dragged.
+With this reference to the dragged element, we can store the element's data attribute, the `data-task-id`, and use it to identify and locate the dragged element in the DOM in the `drop` event.

 ### Event Delegation
-This means that we need to attach the `dragstart` event listener to each task item so we can capture the task item id.
+We need to attach the `dragstart` event listener to each task item so we can capture each unique task item id from the `data-task-id` attribute.
 Rather than attaching an event listener to every task item, we can use event delegation by attaching our listener for `dragstart` to the parent element that will contain not only all the task items in this list but all the task items on all the task lists.
-Can you look at the `index.html` file to see which parent element have access to all these elements?
+Can you look at the `index.html` file to see which parent element has access to all these elements?
 We could've chosen `<body>` or `<html>`, but having too broad of an approach could lead to accidents and strange behavior.
-It is safer to choose the most direct ancestor element possible to limit the listener's scope to only the necessary elements.
-In this case it would be the `<main>` element because this is the parent of the task list elements which will contain all the task item elements.
+It is safer to choose the most direct ancestor element possible to limit the event listener's scope to only the necessary elements.
+In this case it would be the `<main>` element because this is the parent element of the task list elements which will contain all the task item elements.

-We will use the `pageContentEl` DOM element to reference the `<main>` and delegate our `dragstart` listener to this parent element.
+Use the `pageContentEl` DOM element to reference the `<main>` and delegate our `dragstart` listener to this parent element.
 Add the following expression to the bottom of the `script.js` file:
 ```js
 pageContentEl.addEventListener("dragstart", dragTaskHandler);
 ```